Whitepaper

 The primary metric for the end-to-end evaluation of our system is quantitative ratings of note quality (or “star ratings”) that users provide within the note editing interface, giving a rating from 1 to 5.
 This feedback lends itself to straightforward metrics (e.g., tracking the average star rating over time), and tracking performance across categories of encounters.

 Moreover, ratings for non-English encounters have continued to improve over time.
-For example, our ratings for Spanish-language encounters have risen from an average of 3.7 during the month of February to its current average of 4.1 over the last three months.
+For example, our ratings for Spanish-language encounters have risen from an average of 3.7 during the month of February to its current average of 4.1 over the last month.

 Conclusion